-NEET 2018: Topper Kalpana Kumari praises Bihar board, says ‘self-study, NCERT books helped me to achieve success’
+NEET 2018: Topper Kalpana Kumari praises Bihar Board, says ‘self-study, NCERT books are reasons for achievement’

-Kalpana, who was determined to be a doctor from her tinder age, said after the 10th board examination she started studying NCERT books thoroughly, giving importance to every topics.
-“A detailed concept of every topic is required to crack exams like NEET, as most of the questions are conceptual based,” she said.
+Kalpana, who was determined to be a doctor from her tender age, said after the 10th board examination she started studying NCERT books thoroughly, giving importance to every topic.
+“A detailed concept of every topic is required to crack exams like NEET, as most of the questions are conceptual-based,” she said.
 Kalpana also praised the new syllabus of Bihar board which have been updated according to the competitive examination pattern.

 “After the Class 10 examination in 2016, there were lots of negative reports on Bihar board which put me on a second thought to choose Bihar board.
 But this year, I did not face any sort of cheating incidents in my institution, and the upgraded syllabus, examination pattern helped me to achieve the success,” said the 17-year-old.